Amachan: Hometown chapter (Episode 1 - Episode 72)

 Haruko Amano left the small northern seaside town of Sodegahama 24 years ago and has not returned since.
 When her childhood friend Daikichi emails her with news that her mother has collapsed, she rushes back with her 16-year-old daughter Aki in tow.
 It was all a ruse, however: Haruko's mother Natsu is fine.

 Sodegahama depends on the ama, the women who dive for sea urchins and shellfish, as a tourist attraction.
 With all the ama over 50, Daikichi was hoping to convince Haruko to start diving.
 Haruko refuses, but Aki, who was a shy and gloomy girl in Tokyo, suddenly brightens and declares she wants to be an ama.
 Despite her father's pleas, she decides not to return to Tokyo and instead enroll at the local high school, where she makes friends with Yui, who wants to become an idol.
-Success as an ama does not come easily: Aki cannot catch a sea urchin on her own.
+Success as an ama does not come easily: Aki cannot catch a sea urchin on her own until the 24th episode.
 Yui wins a contest to become the publicity character of the Kitasanriku Railroad.
 When Yui's older brother Hiroshi takes a job at the local tourism bureau and uploads videos of his sister on the town website, train otaku begin flooding the town.